Panopto is a video learning platform that is integrated with Canvas.

 Screen capture for Windows and Apple devices

-- BB Flashback Pro is a Windows application to record and edit a screen capture, enhance with sound clips, add text and images, and publish in multiple formats.
+- A tool that offers more post editing options for screen-capture video is BB Flashback Pro. you can record and edit your screen, enhance the video with sound clips, add text and images, and publish in multiple formats.
 This software is available to install via the Software Centre (only available on University issued devices and requires VPN access).

 - BB Flashback Express is free to download and like the pro version, can record the screen, capture webcam, add commentary with no time limits or watermarks.
 However, unlike the Pro version, it does not include the editing suite or the ability to add text, images or sounds.